dotnet/docs/docs/ai/conceptual/understanding-tokens.md

 Generative AI services often use token-based pricing.
 The cost of each request depends on the number of input and output tokens.
 The pricing might differ between input and output.
 For example, see [Azure OpenAI Service pricing](https://azure.microsoft.com/pricing/details/cognitive-services/openai-service/).

-Generative AI services may also have limits on the maximum number of Tokens-Per-Minute (TPM).
+Generative AI services might also have limits on the maximum number of tokens per minute (TPM).
 These rate limits can vary depending on the service region and LLM.
-For example, see [Azure OpenAI Service quotas and limits](https://learn.microsoft.com/en-us/azure/ai-services/openai/quotas-limits#regional-quota-limits).
+For example, see [Azure OpenAI Service quotas and limits](/azure/ai-services/openai/quotas-limits#regional-quota-limits).

 ## Related content